1 - Growing Japanese maples in Hot Climates

 the tree.
 I use cayenne pepper sprays mixed with a spreader sticker, so that it

 will last longer.

 Japanese maples like a consistent amount of moisture.
 They do not like

 long periods of ample moisture followed by long periods of drought.

-Excessive spring rains or watering can reduce root growth which then
+Excessive spring rains or watering or excessive fertilizing can reduce root growth which then

 lessens their ability to handle dry periods in summer, so whatever you

 do, do not stop watering in summer when they are used to being wet.

 In the shade they can be grown on small amounts to large amounts of